plentylife/website/content/plea.md

 Our vision is a drastically different world.
 We see a peaceful, green and blue planet, but we are afraid that without adopting a sane form of money, globally, humans will turn it into an uninhabitable dust ball.

- To us it is more important that ever to transform our vision into tangible reality; **we have a little human being on the way to being born**.
+ To us it is more important that ever to transform our vision into tangible reality; **we have a little human on the way to being born**.

  We are working harder than ever.
 All we need to continue the good fight is a bit of support, just some food on our table and a roof over our heads.